zachvalenta/jvns.ca/source/_posts/2013-10-17-day-12-julia-reflects-on-julia.markdown

 #### 3) The community seems lovely.

-So I'm partly biased here because Stefan, one of the creators of Julia, has been at Hacker School all week and he is a lovely guy.
+So I'm partly biased here because Stefan, one of the creators of Julia, has been at Recurse Center all week and he is a lovely guy.
 But I've been spending some one in the Julia issue queue as well and all those people are lovely as well.